mpetrosian/LISS-Data-Management-Documentation/README.md

-# Documentation of Data Cleaning Project for LISS panel
+# Documentation of Data Cleaning Project for LISS Panel

 ## LISS panel